dnsblocklistnet/blocklists/README.md

 There are already many extensive blocklists for blocking fake news.
 You should be able to find them quickly with a simple search.
 These lists are intended to be more focused, and to fit a specific niche.

 # How can I contribute?
 Open a new issue here on Github!
 Please provide a list of domains you think should be included on the blocklists, and why.
+If you've got the know-how, you could also submit a pull request.